Updated: May 20, 2022

 6. Your portfolio’s growth is more important than the performance of your individual investments.

-Diversification is a common advise given by financial experts, but what does it really mean?
+Diversification is a common piece of advice given by financial experts, but what does it really mean?

 Most people simply understand this as making sure that you put your money in different types of investments.
 While correct, it is short-sighted because what you actually want is a robust portfolio that grows in value every year.